raspberrygitq/Town-Of-Us-Edited/README.md

 A rainbow color has also been added.
 Anyone who equips this color will constantly switch between the colors of the rainbow.
 ## Custom Hats!
 Custom hats have been added, made by some very talented artists.
 These are mostly hats for streamers.
+## In Game Features!
+Features such as unlocking skins, vanilla improvements, custom chat for each faction...
+## And much more!

 -----------------------
 # Bug / Suggestions